 A hands on activity that illustrates the different sources of sand including biological, geological and man-made.

-Students learn about the variation of size in marine organisms in the local marine environment, while building dip and plankton nets.
+Students learn about the variation of size and type of marine organisms in the local marine and freshwater environments by building dip and plankton nets.

 Students carry out a beach transect, learning about the prevalence and sources of plastic pollution in the oceans.

 Students figure out what season it is based on maps of sea surface temperature and phytoplankton growth.

 An interactive activity demonstrating the effects of ocean acidification on shelled marine organisms, the ocean food web and to humans.

 A hands on activity that illustrates how marine creatures have adapted to survive the extreme conditions between the rocky shoreline tide marks